 Jamal wasn’t only good at exercising.
 He was incredibly elegant with his dribbling.
 The sharp kid never lost the ball.
 Also, every spectator just loved to watch him.

-In his first season with the academy, Jamal Musiala broke a 100-goal mark – a record which no one had reached – in TSV Lehnerz’s history.
+In his first season with the academy, Jamal Musiala broke a 100-goal mark – a record that no one had reached – in TSV Lehnerz’s history.

 Jamal football prowess remained unchallenged by members of his age group.
 Because of that, Hoffmann decided to let him compete with older boys.